HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

    pipenv install django==5.0.7
    ```

-   *Explanation:* This command installs Django within the virtual environment using pipenv.
+   *✨ Explanation:* This command installs Django within the virtual environment using pipenv.

 3. **Create the Django Project:**